Murray Cod (2020)

 Australian Capital Territory

-Murray Cod have never been commercially harvested in the Australian Capital Territory, but have long been targeted recreationally both in the Murrumbidgee and Molonglo Rivers and in urban lakes.
+Murray Cod have never been commercially harvested in the Australian Capital Territory but have long been targeted recreationally both in the Murrumbidgee and Molonglo Rivers and in urban lakes.
 Murray Cod numbers are generally considered to be much lower than pre-European levels.
 The species declined considerably before 1980, with major declines occurring in the 1960s [Greenham 1981].
 A recent compilation of historic newspaper reports of fish catches in the Canberra region identified abundant historical catches compared to present [Kaminskas 2015].
-The Australian Capital Territory riverine population is separated from downstream populations by the impassable barrier presented by Burrinjuck Dam.
-Burrinjuck was constructed in 1928 and has never had a fishway to facilitate connection of upstream and downstream populations, hence populations upstream are a separate management unit.
-A biennial fish monitoring program in the Murrumbidgee River from 1994–present found little change in adult abundance (Linterman 2000, Malam et al. in prep).
-Since 2010, boat electrofishing surveys have detected regular natural recruitment and some increases in abundance and range, but mean CPUE of adult fish has remained below 0.2 fish per shot through this period [Malam et al. in prep].
-This suggests Murray Cod biomass remains well below the pre-European levels.
+The Australian Capital Territory riverine population is separated from downstream populations by the impassable Burrinjuck Dam.
+Burrinjuck Dam was constructed in 1928 and has never had a fishway to facilitate connection of upstream and downstream populations, hence populations upstream are a separate management unit.
+Construction of Tantangara Dam upstream in New South Wales in 1960 diverted 99% of flow from the Murrumbidgee River into the Snowy Scheme for hydroelectricity generation and irrigation [Pendlebury et.al 1997].
+Environmental flow releases have been made since 2005 and have averaged 26 gigalitres (GL) per year since 2012 as part of the Snowy Montane Rivers Increased Flows program.
+However, this represents less than 10% of pre Tantangara Flow with particularly significant reductions of seasonal flushes in low flow periods [Office of the Commissioner of Sustainability and Environment in prep.].
+A biennial fish-monitoring program in the Murrumbidgee River from 1994 to present found little change in adult abundance [Lintermans 2000; Malam et al. 2022].
+Since 2010, boat electrofishing surveys have detected regular natural recruitment and some increases in abundance and range, but mean CPUE of adult fish has remained below six fish per electrofishing through this period [Malam et al. 2022].
+Extremely low flows occurred during the drought in 2019, with minimal release combined with extraction in upstream New South Wales, resulting in the river ceasing to flow in the Australian Capital Territory.
+This was followed by high flows in 2020–23 delivering large volumes of debris and sediment from the 2020 bushfires.
+Monitoring since 2019 has shown limited recruitment success in the Australian Capital Territory.

 On the basis of the evidence provided above, Murray Cod in the Australian Capital Territory is classified as a depleted stock.